 Avoiding Junk Food

 If you have diabetes already, you may be wondering why it’s so important to avoid the sugars and fats found in junk foods.
 The most obvious reason is because keeping your weight down—and avoiding sugary foods—will help you to control your blood sugar.
+The American Diabetes Association recommends limiting these foods since they usually take the place of other more nutritious foods.
 An additional reason is that if you have diabetes, you already have a higher than average risk of having a heart attack or stroke, and unhealthy fats will only increase those chances.

 It’s much harder to break a junk food habit, though, than many other bad habits.
 You don’t have to smoke or drink alcohol to live, for example, but you do have to eat.
 And even if you avoid the foods that are obviously laden with sugars and fats—such as cakes and fried dishes—fats and sugars can lurk in foods where you least expect to see them.
-Tortilla chips, Chinese noodles, muffins, croissants, and that cream you splash in your coffee all contain harmful fats.
-And sugar shows up in pizza, hot dogs, boxed and canned foods like rice, soups, and crackers, as well as in flavored yogurt and condiments like salad dressings, mayonnaise, and ketchup.
+Tortilla chips, Chinese noodles, muffins, croissants, and that cream you splash in your coffee may be high in simple sugars and contain harmful fats.
+Sugar also shows up in flavored yogurt and condiments like salad dressings, mayonnaise, and ketchup.